About the Course

 In this course, students will learn how to study games and engage in informed discussions about them.
 Ultimately, this course is about understanding the literacy of video games.

 Understanding Video Games was created with the help of world renowned video game developer, BioWare Corp, located in Edmonton, Alberta.

 Play and game, emergence versus progression, game mechanics, story, interpretive theory, the culture of games, violence, sex and race in games, and finally, serious games.

 Estimated workload: 3-5 hours/week for non-credit; 7-10 hours/week for credit.

-Three versions of the course:
+There are two versions of the course:

-- to the world for free (no exams);
+- to the world for free (no exams); and

 Course material is delivered in a student-friendly short-form fashion, with numerous formative feedback sections.
 Students will gain access to a number of special interactive modules designed specifically for this course.
 These modules will give users the opportunity to design their own video game avatar, as well as explore the short but fascinating history of video game releases.